tegorman13/Representation_Study/docs/manuscript/output/manuscript_hugo.md

 ## Methods

 The experimental procedures in Experiment 2 are quite similar to those in Experiment 1.
-Experiment 2 employed a 2 (task goal: 10% vs. 15% reduction) x 2 (last year's usage: exact vs. rounded) within-subjects design, with a between-subjects manipulation of the reference class (USD vs. Percentage vs. kWh)..
+Experiment 2 employed a 2 (task goal: 10% vs. 15% reduction) x 2 (last year's usage: exact vs. rounded) within-subjects design, with a between-subjects manipulation of the reference class (USD vs. Percentage vs. kWh).
 We recruited 206 participants from Amazon Mechanical Turk, but data from from 10 participants were corrupted due to experimenter error, leaving a final sample of 196 participants.

 ## Results